 Many physics graduates pursue technology careers, while others enter graduate programs in physics, engineering or education.
 Engineering physics majors can take advantage of the college's coordinated-degree program, through which a student can earn both a bachelor of arts from Augustana and a bachelor of science in engineering from an engineering school.
-Currently, Augustana has agreements with Washington University and Northern Illinois University.
-Other popular choices include the universities of Illinois, Iowa and Minnesota, Iowa State, Michigan State and Purdue University.
+Currently, Augustana has agreements with Washington University, Columbia University and Northern Illinois University.

 A sampling of recent graduates

 Mark Hoffmann '14 is vice president of analytics and co-founder at 38th Street Studios in East Lansing, Mich., a software company.